Audio entertainment is not a new trend. It has been around since wireless telegraphs were used to transmit radio waves in the late 1800s.

 Once you list your podcast, the directory automatically pulls all future episodes.
 So you don’t have to resubmit the RSS feed every time you publish.

-Note that the process for podcast publishing is different across podcast directories.
-Closely consider the rules and regulations of each directory to better understand what you will need to do.
+Note that the process for podcast publishing differs across podcast directories.
+Consider the rules and regulations of each directory to understand better what you will need to do.

 Audiobooks